Friday, January 30, 2015

 They have three charming children, a son and two daughters.
 Other family members also live on the island: Wbeymar has two brothers and four sisters, while Karina has one brother.

-Evening at Caribbean Brisas - photo from the FB page
+Evening at Caribbean Brisas

 Wbeymar has been in the restaurant business for most of his working career, starting at Na Balam as a dishwasher and working his way up to captain of the waiters.

-From there he moved on to the two Rolandi locations, the restaurant on Hidalgo Avenue, and the hotel restaurant in Sac Bajo.
+From there, he moved on to the two Rolandi locations, the restaurant on Hidalgo Avenue, and the hotel restaurant in Sac Bajo.

 His next career was at Garafon National Reef Park as the Assistant Food and Beverage Manager.

-My favourite Sopa de Limon - available at both locations
+My favourite Sopa de Limon

-Eventually he decided to get involved with owning and operating a business, partnering up with Angelo in their original smaller location on Hidalgo.
+Eventually, he decided to get involved with owning and operating a business, partnering up with Angelo in their original, smaller location on Hidalgo.

-When they parted company Wbeymar and Karina took the plunge and started their own restaurant , Brisas Grill located on the beach a little bit south of Ballyhoo.
+When they parted company, Wbeymar and Karina took the plunge and started their own restaurant, Brisas Grill, located on the beach a little bit south of Ballyhoo.

 Coming up to their 6th anniversary in business they decided to diversify a little and open a second location – Caribbean Brisas.

-Evening at Caribbean Brisas - photo from the FB page
+Evening at Caribbean Brisas

 The original Brisas Grill on the beach is still our favourite place to sit with our toes in the sand, watching the boats come and go in the harbour while sharing a tasty meal.
-However the new location is a nice easy walk from our house, so this might become a new favourite of ours.
+However, the new location is a nice, easy walk from our house, so this might become a new favourite of ours.

 If you are touring around the island, stop in and give them a try.
+Good food, and very nice people!

 Friday, January 9, 2015

-Unique souvenirs of Isla
+Unique souvenirs of Isla Mujeres!

-Another great souvenir - bilingual book
+A great souvenir - bilingual book

-This month the Artists' Fair was held on the first Friday of the month, instead of the first Thursday – that being New Year's Day this year.
-Since the all-night New Year's Eve party in centro didn't wrap up until late in the morning, not many vendors or customers would have been able or willing to attend an art fair.
+Since the all-night New Year's Eve party in Centro didn't wrap up until late in the morning, not many vendors or customers would have been able or willing to attend an art fair.

-On Friday afternoon, Lawrie and I packed up a stack of books, a display table, chairs, tablecloths, banners and assorted other paraphernalia to set up our booth at the fair.
-It reminded us of when we were still working for a living, attending big conventions and trade shows, lugging in heavy boxes and display items.
 At least here the location is small and intimate, and we didn't have far to walk.
 We even planned ahead this time and had a small two-wheel hand-truck for the heavier items.

-The fair was busy with friends and tourists, cruising around to examine the various displays.
-A number of local restaurants had samples of their food for sale at ten pesos a taste.
+Several local restaurants had samples of their food for sale at ten pesos a taste.
 Barlito's, Gringo Burgers, Sonny's Pizza and Due Torri were some of the ones that we noticed - serving up yummy samples of wings, fries, burger bites, pizza, lasagna, and even apple pie.
 The idea was a big hit with the roving crowd.

 Lior, Isabel and Maya - young fans!

-For those of you who are unfamiliar with the story line of this first book, it begins with our adoption of a tiny stray kitten, and ends on Isla Mujeres with the grown-up Thomas making friends with a number of the local animals.
+For those of you who are unfamiliar with the storyline of this first book, it begins with our adoption of a tiny stray kitten and ends on Isla Mujeres with the grown-up Thomas making friends with a number of the local animals.

 Written in both English and Spanish, it makes a unique souvenir of your vacation to Isla Mujeres, and is a purrfect gift for the youngsters in your life.

-One charming young lady by the name of Isabel, stopped by to inform me that she owned a copy of the book, and had read it all by herself - several times.
+One charming young lady by the name of Isabel stopped by to inform me that she owned a copy of the book and had read it all by herself, several times.
 Impressive!
 Being avid readers ourselves, it makes us smile to know that youngsters still enjoy reading.

-Whatever your preference for a souvenir, or a keepsake, the Artists' Fair is a great location to find that special item, for you or a friend.
+Whatever your preference for a souvenir or a keepsake, the Artists' Fair is a great location to find that special item, for you or a friend.

 Friday, January 2, 2015

-Making kids, big and small, smile
+Making kids, big and small, smile on Isla Mujeres Mexico!

 Freddy Medina & Yadira Velazquez